MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/retail-sdk/retail-sdk-packaging.md

 ## Update the extension configuration files

-If you have any new extensions in CRT, Commerce Scale Unit, Hardware station, or proxy, you should register the details of the extension assemblies in the \<composition\> section of the relevant extension configuration file.
+If you have any new extensions in CRT, Commerce Scale Unit, Hardware station, or Retail proxies, you must register the details of the extension assemblies in the \<composition\> section of the relevant extension configuration file.
 You can find all the extension configuration files in the ...\\RetailSDK\\Assets folder.
 Because all extensions are loaded based on the information in the extension configuration files, you must register your assemblies there.

-Before you use the package, you must update the following configuration files if you have any customization in that area:
+Before you generate the package, you must update the following configuration files if you have any customization in that area:

 - **CommerceRuntime.Ext.config** – Register all your CRT extensions and dependent assemblies.
 Also this is where you need to include the Commerce Scale Unit extension dependent assemblies.